cblash/MIPS_Assignment_1/README.txt

 the others named main and main1 were what I progressively worked on in differnt versions Please refer to the old versions of my README.txt to see my various thought processes
 **********************************

-After finishing my assignment I now see that preparing your pseudo-code/algorithm is the best way to translate miscellaneous thoughts to actual working code
-I still found myself in my personal old habit of constructing most of the code to completion and then testing the end result, rather running tests on specific parts
-I'd like to think my TA Shrij for proposing the idea of dividing the final lump sum by ten and displaying quotient and remainder beside eachother
-That saved me quite a bit of time on figuring out how to display numbers with 1 as most significant bit.

 ++++++++++++++++++++++
 Algorithm :